 You can return it by mail to the Election Office or by fax to (925)335-7843.
 By law you cannot return your voted ballot via email.
-Ballots must be postmarked on or before Election Day and received within three days of the Election to be considered timely.
+Ballots must be postmarked on or before Election Day and received within three days of the Election.

 How can I check on the status of my Vote by Mail ballot?

 You can confirm if your Vote by Mail ballot was issued or whether is has been received by our office by going to the Vote By Mail Lookup.

 Do all military, their dependents, and citizens living overseas have to vote by mail?

 Military personnel and their dependents stationed outside Contra Costa County and citizens living outside the U.S. would be voting by mail.

 First, locate your precinct table by finding the line you should be in based on the first letter of your last name, sign in the roster, and receive your ballot.
 Second, mark your ballot and run it through the ballot scanner.

 How do I mark my ballot?